 Moderation is key.
 Alcohol has been said to increase your HDL (“good”) cholesterol, but the benefits don’t outweigh the risks.
 Instead, try to limit your alcohol intake to only one drink a day (8 oz.) for women and men over the age of 65, and two drinks per day (8 oz. each) for men under the age of 65.

 Get tested regularly

 If you know you have high cholesterol or are at risk for high cholesterol, talk with your doctor.
 He or she will make sure you have the appropriate tests done to assess your risk.
 Take any and all medication as prescribed.

 Lifestyle changes, like those mentioned above, should put you on a good path to managing and maintaining healthy cholesterol levels.

 Newton Medical Center partners with MDsave to make laboratory testing affordable for you.
-If you’re paying out of pocket, you can get HDL/LDL testing done for $14.
-For a total cholesterol panel, it’s just $7.
+If you’re paying out of pocket, you can get a variety of procedures and tests at a reduced price.